 It’s important that you understand the tax implications of bricks and mortar investments, to avoid falling foul of HMRC.

-You’ll need to declare rental income on a Self Assessment tax return each year, but there are certain allowances you have which reduce the amount you shell out to the taxman.
+You’ll need to declare rental income on a self-assessment tax return each year, but you'll typically be given certain allowances which reduce the amount you shell out to the taxman.

-For starters, you have a Personal Allowance, which is the amount you can earn, and includes rental income, before being subject to tax.
-This stands at £11,850 for the 2018/19 tax year.
+For starters, you have a personal allowance, which is the amount you can earn, and includes rental income, before being subject to tax.

-If you’re renting out a leasehold property, you can also offset service charges, and ground rent.
+If you’re renting out a leasehold property, you can offset service charges, and ground rent too.

 Capital gains tax

-If you’re selling a property that isn’t your main home, you may be subject to Capital Gains Tax on any profits – or, in other words, the rise in value over the time you’ve owned it.
+If you’re selling a property that isn’t your main home, you may be subject to capital gains tax (CGT) on any profits – or, in other words, the rise in value over the time you’ve owned it.

-Everyone has a CGT allowance, which is the amount of profits you can make on investments before being subject to this tax.
-This stands at £11,700 for the 2018-19 tax yea.
-After which, CGT is payable at 18% or 28%, depending on your personal tax bracket.
+Everyone has a CGT allowance, which is the amount of profit you can make on investments before being subject to this tax.
+This stands at £12,300 for the tax year 2020/2021.

-But you may be able to reduce the amount of CGT you pay for major capital expenses you’ve forked out for during the period of ownership, such as replacing windows.
-Make sure to keep proof of any large costs to maintain the property as the owner.
+You may be able to reduce the amount of CGT you pay for major capital expenses you’ve forked out for during the period of ownership.
+Make sure to retain proof of any large costs.

-You can also offset Stamp Duty costs you originally paid when buying the property against your CGT bill.
+You might also be able to offset stamp duty costs you originally paid when buying the property against your CGT bill.

 If you’re unsure of your tax liabilities, make sure to seek professional advice.
-An accountant should be able to clarify what your liabilities are, when these should be paid, and any allowances you may have to slash your bill.
+An accountant should be able to clarify what your liabilities are, when these should be paid, and any allowances that may be available to you to reduce your bill.